 President & Founder

-Janet Duke is President and founding member of the Strong Family Alliance and the parent of a lesbian daughter.
-When her daughter came out over 15 years ago, Janet would have given anything to have information and resources to keep her child safe and her family intact.
+Janet Duke is Board Chair and founding member of the Strong Family Alliance and the parent of a lesbian daughter.
+When her daughter came out over two decades ago, Janet would have given anything to have information and resources to keep her child safe and her family intact.
 Since that time, Janet has helped countless families in transition.
-As board member of the Parents Reconciling Network, she supports parents of LGBT children.
-She is also a member of the Reconciling Ministries Network focused on changing the anti-LGBT policies in the United Methodist Church.
+As board member of the Parents Reconciling Network, she supports parents of LGBTQ+ children.
+She is also a board member for the Reconciling Ministries Network working for full inclusion of LGBTQ+ in the United Methodist Church.

 Janet spent 35 years in IBM sales, product development, and management where her work with international teams gave her a deep appreciation of racial, cultural, and social diversity.
-Retiring from IBM, she worked for 10 years coordinating programs and applicants for the non-profit Service Dogs Inc. Retiring from that (she has a problem retiring), she now focuses on LGBT family issues and enjoys paddle boarding, ski-joring, hiking and RV travel.
+Retiring from IBM, she worked for 10 years coordinating programs and applicants for the non-profit Service Dogs Inc. Retiring from that (she has a problem retiring), she now focuses on LGBTQ+ family issues and enjoys hiking, time in the mountains, and working to certify her Labrador, Trust, as a therapy dog.

 Kendra Wright is a founding member of Strong Family Alliance.
 Kendra is particularly interested in helping parents through the faith issues they have when their children come out.